sapk/GoWatch/README.md

 - [ ] Procedures (custom scripts)
 - [ ] Equipement Web Console

+For optimization there is two types of analysis :
+  - Short ( very simple stats can be run in paralell)
+    - Ping
+    - SNMP Trap
+    - ...
+  - Long (Need more analysis so for less consumption need to be run sequentially (maybe 2-3 paralell can be changed in config))
+    - SNMP
+    - Log scan
+    - Port scanning
+    - Bandwith stats
+    - ...

+The admin dashboard show the medium interval between each scan of each type.
 ## License

 This project is under the MIT License.
 See the [LICENSE](https://github.com/sapk/GoWatch/blob/master/LICENSE) file for the full license text.